 These predictions were fed into a Lagrangian model to simulate and visualise the movement of surface debris.
 An example visualisation, showing the initial and final locations of surface debris after 24 hours, can be seen in Figure 2.

-While, several observations and challenges were encountered (most notably concerning data preprocessing and sea surface current prediction), our current results are showing immense promise.
-We also propose several improvements to make our system ore robust and effective.
+While several observations and challenges were encountered (most notably concerning data preprocessing and sea surface currents predictions), our current results are showing immense promise.
+We also propose several improvements to make our system more robust and effective.

-Figure 1 - Area Boundaries for the Simulation
+Figure 1 - Area boundaries for the simulation.

-Figure 2 - Debris Locations Before and After 24 hr Simulation
+Figure 2 - Debris locations before and after 24 hours.